alexanderbird/alexanderbird.software/src/content/blog/leaders-ought-to-clarify-the-problem.md

 In Netflix's book *No Rules Rules* they call this "Lead with context, not control".

-### How a leader can enable inexperienced team members to do interesting desing
+### How a leader can enable inexperienced team members to do interesting design

 #### 1. Clarify risky design tasks